Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 From the campsite, set off into the forest and navigate your way up the hill, following the spring until you reach the “just-hot-enough” awesomeness of Willet Hot Springs’ hot tub.

-Willet Hot Springs hot tub in Los Padres National Forest
+The Willet Hot Springs hot tub is filled with mineral rich green water in Los Padres National Forest.

 Don’t be turned off by the color of the water you see in the picture.
 It’s full of sediment and minerals from the spring, not to mention the harmless algae.
 Although it still had a green hue, when we woke up the next morning the water was inviting and crystal clear.

-If sharing a hot tub with basic lifeforms isn’t on your bucket list, not to worry.
+If sharing a hot tub with basic lifeforms isn’t on your bucket list, don’t worry.

 Past visitors have kindly left a variety of brushes and scrubbers behind, which are useful for scrubbing algae off the floor and walls of the hot tub.
 It’s said that you can scrub, then drain the tub and refill it to remove the slimy scum.
 We opted for jumping right in, slime and all, though I did choose to wear my hiking shoes, since they were already wet from hiking in the rain, to keep my feet scum free.